 ATV was part of the European participation in the International Space Station - an optional ESA programme.
 10 countries out of the group of all ESA Member States participated in the International Space Station project and were involved in the ATV project.

 Each country decides in which optional programme it wishes to participate and the amount of its contribution.
-ESA operates on the basis of geographical return, i.e. it invests in each Member State — through industrial contracts for space programmes — an amount more or less equivalent to each country's contribution.
+ESA operates on the basis of geographical return, it invests in each Member State — through industrial contracts for space programmes — an amount more or less equivalent to each country's contribution.

-ESA has managed a budget of around 1.3 Billion Euros over 13 years for the ATV programme development, including the building of ground equipments, the first ATV Jules Verne and the inaugural flight of the ATV.
+ESA managed a budget of around €1.3 Billion over 13 years for the ATV development, including the building of ground equipments, the first ATV Jules Verne and its inaugural flight.